bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 precomputed table T with 8 points (see "Table Precomputation") and then carries out the scalar decomposition and scalar recoding to produce the two arrays m[0]..m[64] and d[0]..d[64\] (see "Scalar Decomposition and Recoding").

 Define s[i] to be 1 if m[i] is -1 and -1 if m[i] is 0.
-The main loop of the point multiplication algorithm is the following:
+Then the multiplication is completed by the following pseudocode:

 ~~~~~